Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

           plot.add(window_size_8000, label: [w = 8000], mark: "x", mark-size: 0.10)
         })
       }),
       caption: [Accuracy for the SVM, trained on the dataset containing all quantum computer and all simulator data.
-A window size of $w = 5$ has been omitted, because the training time for such a high number of inputs was not feasible.], ),
+A window size of $w = 5$ has been omitted because the training time for such a high number of inputs was not feasible.], ),

     figure(